 Is there a non-dairy alternative to dry milk that I can use in my bread recipe?

 Yes, soy milk powder, for instance, serves as a reliable non-dairy alternative.
-In fact, it’s nutritionally similar to reduced-fat milk, and you can substitute in equal amounts for dry milk.
+It’s nutritionally similar to reduced-fat milk, and you can substitute in equal amounts for dry milk.
 Other options include almond or oat milk in liquid or powdered form.
 Rice powder, also known as rice flour, is a viable alternative for those who are vegan, lactose intolerant, or allergic to soy or dairy.

 Conclusion of Can I omit dry milk from bread recipe